 Collect your supplies:

+The first step in how to give a bath to a dog.
 Before you take a bath, you’ll need to collect the following items and make them ready for use nearby:

 Brush and comb suitable for your dog’s layer